Greece to Spend 20 Billion Euros to Reverse Population Decline

 0:00

-With a fertility rate of 1.3, one of the lowest in Europe and far below the 2.5 needed for population growth, the country faces a significant demographic crisis.
+With a fertility rate of 1.3—one of the lowest in Europe and far below the 2.1 needed to maintain a stable population—the country faces a significant demographic crisis.

-The National Demographic Action Plan, outlining incentives through to 2035 to halt the decline, was formally presented on Monday to the government in a cabinet meeting.
+A national demographic action plan, outlining 10 years of incentives to halt the decline, was formally presented on Sept.
+30 to the government in a cabinet meeting.

-The 20 billion euros ($22 billion) spend includes incentives for couples to have children such as cash benefits, daycare vouchers and tax breaks, Greece’s family ministry said.
+The 20 billion euros will be spent on incentives for couples to have children, such as cash benefits, day care vouchers, and tax breaks, according to Greece’s family ministry.

 ‘Statistics and Forecasting Models Are Ominous’

-“The ultimate goal is to improve the standard of living,” she added.
+“The ultimate goal is to improve the standard of living.”

 Greece, often referred to as the cradle of Western civilization, has faced severe financial and societal challenges.

-The country has endured a devastating debt crisis marked by a decade of austerity, economic hardship, and social unrest.
-Thousands of young Greeks left the country in search of better opportunities abroad, and those who stayed are often unable to afford housing due to skyrocketing property prices.
+The country has endured a devastating debt crisis that led to a decade of austerity, economic hardship, and social unrest.
+Thousands of young Greeks left the country in search of better opportunities abroad, and those who stayed are often unable to afford housing because of skyrocketing property prices.

 Greek Prime Minister Kyriakos Mitsotakis attends a NATO summit in Madrid on June 30, 2022.
 (Susana Vera/Reuters)